nikeshkamble25/InterviewQnA/OOPs.md

 	- Interfaces can be defined multiple times to a base class
 	- Interfaces can not have any variables instead it has only Function, Method and Properties

-Delegates
+**Delegates**
-	Dalegates are function pointer > functions can be passed as a parameters This is used in mejorly in Events, Linq, or for lasy load
+- Dalegates are function pointer > functions can be passed as a parameters
+- This is used in mejorly in Events, Linq, or for lasy load

-Types of Delegates
+**Types of Delegates**
 - Singlecast Delegates
 - Multicast +=
 - Generic
-		-Functor - Returns a any value or reference -Predicate - Predicate returns a boolean value -Action - Its a void function, dont return anything
+	-	Functor - Returns a any value or reference
+	-	Predicate - Predicate returns a boolean value
+	-	Action - Its a void function, dont return anything

 -----------------------------------------------------------------------------------------------------------------
-									Design Patterns Implementation
+									# Design Patterns Implementation
 -----------------------------------------------------------------------------------------------------------------
-1.
+1. **Singleton**
-	Singleton
 		Class
 			private static variable
 			static private ctor